Sabaneak/Machine-Learning-Summer-Group-2021/README.md

 Next, we’ll be dealing with one of the most useful libraries for ML ...numpy or numerical python in short.
 Happy Learning!

+Update:

+7th July, 2021: NumPy Material and Practise Notebooks updated in the repo.